Copying Backups to Capacity Tier

-Veeam Backup & Replication allows you to copy backups from the extents of your scale-out backup repository to object storage as soon as these backups are created.
+Veeam Backup & Replication allows you to copy backups from the performance extents of your scale-out backup repository to capacity extents as soon as these backups are created.

 To enable data copy, make sure to select the Copy backups to object storage as soon as they are created option, as described in Add Capacity Tier.

 To copy data to capacity extents, Veeam Backup & Replication performs the following steps:

 - Veeam Backup & Replication verifies that performance extents are available and are not in the Maintenance mode.